• Skip to main content

 • Cooking the garlic alone first is essential to develop its flavor before adding the tomatoes, but also is tricky as it can burn quickly.
 And burnt garlic is no bueno!
 So, once you add it to the pot, stay around, stir constantly and keep your eyes on it while cooking for no more than one minute (undercooked garlic is better than the opposite).
 Don't let it turn brown too much and be ready to add your tomatoes.
 And if you burnt it, then start over!

-• Make sure to cook your penne noodles al dente as they will keep cooking slightly after combined into the tomato sauce.
+• Make sure to cook your penne noodles al dente as they will keep cooking slightly after being combined with the tomato sauce.

-• Fresh tomatoes are the star of this dish, so obviously, your sauce will be better when the tomatoes are at their very best!
+• Fresh tomatoes are the star of this dish so your sauce will be better when the tomatoes are at their very best quality!
 You can make large batches of pomodoro sauce at the end of the summer and freeze for later in the year.

-• And time is your best friend when making a classic pomodoro sauce.
-I make this sauce when I'm hanging out home and don't feel rushed to cook dinner.
-Then, I can keep the heat low and let the tomatoes cook really slowly for a longer period of time, this is the secret to make the BEST tomato sauce!
+• Allow some time for this pomodoro sauce to cook.
+I make this sauce when I'm hanging out at home and don't feel rushed to cook dinner.
+Then, I can keep the heat low and let the tomatoes cook really slowly for a longer period of time, this is the secret to making the BEST tomato sauce!

 Overhead view on a bowl containing a penne pomodoro pasta dish.
 The noodles are also garnished with vegan parmesan cheese and more fresh basil.
 There is a fork in the side of the bowl, a black and white hand towel and a small bowl with more parmesan cheese.